A French “Windrush”? What France Has Done to Its Overseas Populations

 Eloa Prod 2018

-Encouraged to come to Britain after World War II to address the labor shortage, they now face deportation if they cannot prove they have the right to reside there.
-What is less well known is that France also experienced these waves of postwar immigration.
+Encouraged to come to Great Britain after World War II to address the labor shortage, they now face the threat of deportation if they cannot prove they have the right to reside there.
+What is less well known is that France, too, experienced these waves of postwar immigration.

-From 1963 to 1982, 160,000 men and women from the French West Indies, French Guiana, and Réunion were actively recruited, trained, and sent to mainland France to work in construction, healthcare, and public administration.
-Although legally French citizens, they were treated as second-class citizens.
+From 1963 to 1982, 160,000 men and women from the French West Indies, French Guiana, and Réunion were actively recruited, trained, and sent to metropolitan France to work in construction, health care, and government.
+Although they were legally French citizens, they were treated as second-class citizens.

 A report that went unnoticed

-On April 10, 2018, under the auspices of the Ministry for Overseas Territories, sociologist Philippe Vitale published a report highlighting the history of children from Réunion who were sent to mainland France from 1963 to 1982, and the treatment they endured.
+On April 10, 2018, under the auspices of the Ministry for Overseas Territories, sociologist Philippe Vitale published a report highlighting the history of children from Réunion who were sent to mainland France from 1963 to 1982, and the treatment they were subjected to.

-Although this report does not absolve the French government of the role it played in removing these young children from their families and sending them to the mainland, it downplays the state’s involvement and portrays Réunion as a region with no future, economically underdeveloped.
+Although this report does not exonerate the French government from the role it played in removing these young children from their families and sending them to the mainland, it downplays the government’s involvement and portrays Réunion as a region with no future, economically underdeveloped.

 Curiously, this report went virtually unnoticed in the French media, both in mainland France and in the overseas territories.